2026–27 Priority Deadlines

 Step 2: Review Your Eligibility For Scholarships

-The majority of scholarships at UNLV are offered to students based upon automatic consideration.
+The majority of scholarships at UNLV are offered to students based on automatic consideration.
 There are some donor scholarships that require a separate application and are offered through various UNLV Departments.

 Scholarships Grants